4 Important Things to Know Before Driving Under the Influence of Prescription Drugs

 According to a study conducted by the CDC, drugs are involved in over 15% of vehicle crashes annually.
 While DUIs may be more commonly associated with alcohol, they also include the use of any substance that impairs cognitive and motor function, whether legally prescribed or not.

 Given the high number of DUIs that involve prescription drugs, it is important to understand what constitutes a DUI, as well as the types of drugs that can result in DUI charges.
-It is also crucial to understand the importance of immediately contacting the best DUI lawyers in Clearwater with Russo, Pelletier, & Sullivan P.A. if you find yourself accused of driving under the influence of prescription drugs.
+It is also crucial to understand the importance of immediately contacting the best DUI lawyers in Clearwater with The Law Office of Timothy Sullivan if you find yourself accused of driving under the influence of prescription drugs.

-The top DUI lawyers in Clearwater at Russo, Pelletier, & Sullivan, P.A. provide the facts below so you can be informed and well-represented no matter the situation you find yourself in.
+The top DUI lawyers in Clearwater at The Law Office of Timothy Sullivan provide the facts below so you can be informed and well-represented no matter the situation you find yourself in.

 Prescription Drugs Can Amplify the Effects of Alcohol